 On Tool Time, Tim always wore a dress shirt and blazer.
-One episode him and Al wore Hawaiian shirts as they were working with lathes and advocated not working on such machines with ties - then he wound up demonstrating why when the shirt got caught in the lathe.
+One episode he & Al wore Hawaiian shirts as they were working with lathes and advocated not working on such machines with ties, then he wound up demonstrating why when the shirt got caught in the lathe.

 Local Hangout: Harry's Hardware Store for Tim and his friends, and Mike's bar to a lesser extent.